Chart Color Schemes

 Karama's population is younger than the national pattern

 Karama's median age is 35 years, comparable to Greater Darwin's average of 34 years and marginally lower than Australia's national average of 38 years.
-Relative to Greater Darwin, Karama has a higher proportion of residents aged 5-14 years (15.0%) but fewer residents aged 25-34 years (12.8%).
-According to data from the 2021 Census, the proportion of residents aged 65-74 years has grown from 7.3% to 8.3%, while the proportion of those aged 55-64 years has declined from 12.5% to 11.8%.
-Demographic projections suggest significant changes in Karama's age profile by 2041, with the strongest projected growth occurring in the 55-64 cohort (22%), adding 127 residents to reach a total of 722.
-Conversely, population declines are projected for the 25-34 and 5-14 cohorts.
+Compared to Greater Darwin, Karama has a higher percentage of residents aged 5-14 years (15.0%) but fewer residents aged 25-34 years (12.8%).
+Post-2021 Census data shows the 65 to 74 age group grew from 7.3% to 8.3% of Karama's population, while the 55 to 64 age group declined from 12.5% to 11.8%.
+Demographic modeling suggests significant changes in Karama's age profile by 2041.
+The 55 to 64 cohort is projected to grow by 22%, adding 127 residents to reach 722, while population declines are projected for the 25 to 34 and 5 to 14 cohorts.